2022-cs244/2022-cs244.github.io/index.md

 * Chang: Wed, 1:30pm - 2:30pm
 * Sundararajan: TBD

-**Communication**: We use Slack for discussion.
+**Communication**: We will use Piazza for Q&As, and we will use Slack for quick and immediate conversations.
 We will share the link later.

 **Assignments**: All course assignments will be published on this Web page.
 Please follow the instructions on documents for submissions.
 Make sure you are enrolled into our Gradescope page.
 (Enrollment Code: TBD)